Sexual assault can happen to anyone, and the offender is often someone that the survivor knows. Research shows that 1 in 4 girls

 are likely to be sexually abused by their 18th birthdays, and 1 in 5 women

 are likely to be sexually assaulted, stalked, or experience domestic violence in their lifetime.

 We define sexual assault as any act committed against a person's will by force, coercion, or trickery that is of a sexual nature.
-Sexual assault includes rape as well as child sexual abuse, marital rape, attempted rape, incest, sexual harassment, human trafficking, sexual exploitation, and indecent exposure.
+Sexual assault includes rape, child sexual abuse, marital rape, attempted rape, incest, sexual harassment, human trafficking, sexual exploitation, and indecent exposure.
 Sexual assault is a crime used by one person to control, dominate, and humiliate another.
 The offender, not the victim, is always at fault.

 The trauma of sexual assault often produces responses like fear, shame, denial, guilt, and shock.
 The Sexual Trauma Resource Center